UNCOMPROMISED · TRAVEL INTELLIGENCE FOUR‑PROGRAM TERMINAL UPDATED 11 JUL 2026

 The Park Hyatt Tokyo (in the Shinjuku Park Tower) is the benchmark high-value Hyatt redemption — even post-devaluation, a free night still clears against cash rates well above $1,000.
 Photo: Wikimedia Commons (CC BY-SA).

 The lived impact, even after the devaluation: a free night at Park Hyatt Tokyo or Park Hyatt Niseko still redeems against cash rates that frequently exceed $1,000–1,500 per night, holding the effective value well above what the headline cents-per-point suggests.
-The equivalent Marriott or Hilton luxury redemption typically requires 90,000–130,000+ points and clears at a lower implied per-point value because of the dynamic pricing structure.
+The equivalent Marriott, Hilton or IHG luxury redemption typically requires more points and clears at a lower implied per-point value because of the dynamic pricing structure.

-For travellers planning to redeem points for high-value luxury stays — Park Hyatt Tokyo, Park Hyatt Sydney, Andaz Costa Rica, Alila Ventana Big Sur — Hyatt's redemption arithmetic remains the strongest of the three, devaluation included.
+For travellers planning to redeem points for high-value luxury stays — Park Hyatt Tokyo, Park Hyatt Sydney, Andaz Costa Rica, Alila Ventana Big Sur — Hyatt's redemption arithmetic remains the strongest of the four, devaluation included.
+IHG's redemption case rests almost entirely on the fourth-night-free card benefit and the PointsBreaks calendar rather than on the base currency.

 Status match into each: the practical routes

-The three programs have meaningfully different status-match landscapes in 2026.
+The programs have meaningfully different status-match landscapes in 2026.

 Into Hyatt Globalist